Vizdun/values-common/README.md

-Welcome, to the single most convoluted codebase in the galaxy!
+Welcome, to the most convoluted codebase in the galaxy!